 Most of the restaurants in the Porter Exchange food court are about the size of a walk-in closet, which is one reason why a place like Sapporo sometimes has lines that extend back toward the middle of University Hall, and, indeed, all of the eateries on the left side of the food court (right side if you're coming from the back of the building) only have a few seats, with Mami, Sapporo, Tampopo, and Ittyo all being tough takes depending on what time you go.
 Cho Cho's sits on the other side of the narrow walkway and doesn't really share that side of the food court with anyone (a sushi spot is around one corner and a little frozen yogurt place--which is owned by Cho Cho's--is around the other corner), so it is noticeably roomier, with more tables, more elbow room, and more of a feel of a true full-service restaurant.
-The bright and simple space includes pictures of many of the food items offered on the menu, while an ordering counter for takeout and pickup sits off to the right.
+A fire actually shut down the restaurant in the spring of 2018, but it reopened toward the end of the year and has a slightly different look now, though the space remains bright and simple with a handful of tables set up mostly to the left, while an ordering counter for takeout and pickup sits off to the right.

 Korean food seems to be all the rage these days, with a lot of Korean dining spots opening in the Boston area (especially in and around Allston).
-And many of them fly well under the radar, including the very underrated Cho Cho's.
+And many of them fly well under the radar, including the very underrated Cho Cho's which is open once again after the fire from several months back.
 The Porter Square area of Cambridge has a lot of options for good dining, which makes it tough to decide exactly where to go, but for those who like spicy Asian fare, Cho Cho's should definitely be a place to consider.